Alcaraz v Sinner, the US Open quarter-final that may have shaped our next decade of tennis

 Djokovic, meanwhile, sees pieces of himself in… Sinner’s game.

-“I kind of see a little bit of myself in his game, as well, from back of the court, playing flat backhand, constantly staying on the back of the line, trying to put pressure on opponents,” he said at Wimbledon this year, after watching the Italian defeat Alcaraz in four sets.
+“I kind of see a little bit of myself in his game, as well, from back of the court, playing flat backhand, constantly staying on the back of the line, trying to put pressure on opponents,” he said at Wimbledon in 2023, after watching the Italian defeat Alcaraz in four sets.

 Not easy for Alcaraz to destabilise Sinner

-Jose Higueras, former ATP No 6 (in 1983) and one-time coach of Federer, Pete Sampras, Jim Courier and many others was among the many who came away impressed by Sinner’s performance in New York.
+Jose Higueras, former ATP No 6 (in 1983) and one-time coach of Federer, Pete Sampras, Jim Courier and many others was among the many who came away impressed by Sinner’s performance in New York in 2022.

 “I think for Carlos to destabilise Sinner is not easy,” he told Tennis Majors.
 “He doesn’t miss that much unless you actually force him to – he’s a very, very solid player.
 What I was impressed with about Sinner, especially during the match with Carlos, was his willingness to actually play a little bit more of an all-court game with more coming forward, I think probably that’s been the effect of starting his work with [recently hired coach] Darren Cahill.”